apaul02/fastasf/README.md

 7. **Lightning-Fast Responsiveness (Optimistic UI)**: Experience incredibly smooth and immediate interactions thanks to optimistic UI updates, making your app feel incredibly fast and responsive.

+8. **Automatic Date Extraction**: Smartly identifies and extracts dates from your task titles, automatically setting due dates and reminders for you.

 ---

 ## Tech Stack